BoltzmannBrain/self-driving/speed_prediction.md

 ## Prediction models

-The speed prediction models here use Keras with TensorFlow backend, and make use of some OpenCV tools.
+The prediction models here use Keras with TensorFlow backend, and make use of some OpenCV tools.

 ### Speed prediction with CNN+LSTM

 This is to implement some of the architectures described in ["Beyond Short Snippets: Deep Networks for Video Classification"](http://arxiv.org/abs/1503.08909) in an effort to incorporate temporal information as an improvement over the static CNN model below.

+The model in cnn_lstm_prediction.py is three convolution layers (each extended in the time dimension), flatten and fully-connected layers, stacked stateful recurrent (LSTM) layers, and a final full-connected layer for the output; more details in the comments [here](https://github.com/BoltzmannBrain/self-driving/blob/master/models/cnn_lstm_prediction.py#L88).
+Example invocations are at the top of the model script.

 ### Speed prediction with CNN